Sneezry/leetpress/README.md

 * Q: Where dose my generated file go?

-  A: Your generated file goes `./problems.html` under the current direction where you start LeetPress.
+  A: Your generated file goes `./problems.html` under the current directory where you start LeetPress.

 ## License